richi3f/pokemon-gourmet/README.md

 condiments.
 In total, there's 58 ingredients to combine, leading to an intractable amount of combinations (probably more than 30 quadrillion recipes!).

-:sandwich: Cue MCTS, an exploratory algorithm that can smartly traverse through a landscape of branching decision landscape, weigh each decision, and select the most profitable decision path.
+:sandwich: Cue MCTS, an exploratory algorithm that can traverse a landscape of branching decisions, weigh each decision, and select the most profitable decision path.
 In the context of sandwich making, a decision refers to adding an ingredient to a sandwich's recipe.
 Each decision is scored based on how it affects the sandwich's effects and its match to the user-input desired effects.
-The most profitable decision path then reads like a sandwich recipe .
+The most profitable decision path then reads like a sandwich recipe.
+Yum!

 ### Configuration

-- `num_iter` (`n` in CLI) - number of times to explore the decision tree.
-Each iteration may open new paths.
+- `num_iter` (`n` in CLI) - number of times to explore the search tree.
+Each iteration may adventure into new paths.

 - `exploration_constant` (`c` in CLI) - bias of the algorithm towards exploration of less tried ingredients.